by Amanda Rose Newton

 Calculating soil amount for Geometric Shaped Beds

 There are no rules saying all raised beds must be square!
-Be cutting edge with a fun circle, hexagon, or triangle-shaped raised bed!
+Be cutting-edge with a fun circle, hexagon, or triangle-shaped raised bed!
 Of course, this does change the math a bit!
-Use the formulas bellow, and make sure to convert your feet to yards!
+Use the formulas below, and make sure to convert your feet to yards!

 Circle= Circle Area = πr²

 Hexagon=Hexagon Area = 3/2 * √3 * a²